abolla04/Project_3/README.md

 * [Remix IDE](https://remix-ide.readthedocs.io/en/latest/) - For the entire journey of contract development as well as being a playground for learning and teaching Ethereum.

-* [Vanity-ETH](https://vanity-eth.tk/) - For creating Ethereum vanity addresses to use witht the MetaMask wallet.
+* [Unix Time Stamp](https://www.unixtimestamp.com/index.php) - For tracking time as a running total of seconds.
+This count starts at the Unix Epoch on January 1st, 1970 at UTC.

 * [MetaMask](https://docs.metamask.io/guide/) - For secure and usable Ethereum-based web sites.
 In particular, it handles account management and connecting the user to the blockchain.

+* [Ganache](https://www.trufflesuite.com) - For quickly firing up a personal Ethereum blockchain which can be used to run tests, execute commands, and inspect state while controlling how the chain operates.

 * [OpenZeppelin](https://docs.openzeppelin.com/openzeppelin/) - OpenZeppelin provides security products to build, automate, and operate decentralized applications.